Stingers: episode guide

 Episode 2.12 (34)

 Church and Angie go undercover to investigate suspected drug importation in the music industry.
-Angie investigates charismatic rock star Jimi Mercer, while Church works on small-time record company manager Terry Danzinger.
-As Angie spends time with Jimi, she experiences a life outside her usual existence, and starts to question her future in Undercover.
-When her work begins to suffer, MacKenzie fears she may have crossed the line and pulls her off the case.
+While Angie investigates charismatic rock star Jimi Mercer, Church works on small-time record company manager Terry Danzinger.
+As Angie spends time with Jimi, she experiences a life outside her usual existence and starts to question her future in Undercover.
+When her work begins to suffer, MacKenzie fears Angie may have crossed the line and pulls her off the case.
 As the pressure mounts, Angie must make a decision, is she still a cop or not?

-Guest stars: Rhys Muldoon as Jimi Mercer, Robert Coleby as Terry Danzinger, Harry Pavlidis as Con Polo, Simone Kessell as Despina Polo, Matthew Dyktynski as Rob Rosen, Shari Russell as Bishi, Piet Collins as Flatspin, Felicity Boyd as Belinda Cohen, Hugh Sexton as Sucky, Marcus Alexander as Singer, Davin Taylor as Hennes
+Guest starring: Rhys Muldoon as Jimi Mercer, Robert Coleby as Terry Danzinger, Harry Pavlidis as Con Polo, Simone Kessell as Despina Polo, Matthew Dyktynski as Rob Rosen, Shari Russell as Bishi, Piet Collins as Flatspin, Felicity Boyd as Belinda Cohen, Hugh Sexton as Sucky, Marcus Alexander as Singer, Davin Taylor as Hennessy; Stunt Performers: Lance Anderson, Tom Coltraine

 Just Acting